rugbel/arcProbit/README.md

 # arcProbit
-This package can be used to estimate the probit model with crossed random effects, following the all-row-col estimation approach.
+This package can be used to estimate the probit model with crossed random effects, following the all-row-col estimation approach proposed in https://arxiv.org/abs/2308.15681.
 A vignette is available with some illustrative examples.

 ## Installation
 ```